 Full Day Trip from Dubrovnik to Peljesac Peninsula and Korcula

 On a well-organized day trip from Dubrovnik, participants can see all of the highlights of the region.
-The first stop is a visit to the town of Ston, then guests travel by ferry to see the beautiful Korcula Old Town and, once back on the mainland, visitors are treated to wine tasting in winery cellar.
+The first stop is a visit to the town of Ston, then guests travel by ferry to see the beautiful Korcula Old Town and, once back on the mainland, visitors are treated to a Croatian wine tasting in winery cellar.
 Find out more and Book it!

 DUBROVNIK TO HVAR DAY TRIP